What is Dredging?

 4) Beach Nourishment

 Beaches get eroded both due to human activity like sand mining as well as natural causes like storms and wave actions.
 To replenish this sand dredging is sometimes done where there is excess and then that sand is deposited here.
-Beaches have many protective functions, primarily the prevention of flood.
+Beaches have many protective functions, primarily the prevention of floods.
 Thus maintaining the beach is necessary.
 Likewise, if a certain land is to be used for constructing a building and happens to be at a lower level than the surrounding land dredging helps to elevate such lands.

 It is used in various industries as well.
 The sand and gravel generated from dredging are used in construction industries.
 Especially in East Asia research is going on towards utilizing dewatered sediments for the production of concrete and construction block.
 However, the high percentage of organic matter present in them is proving it to be a difficult task.

-Dredging is also done to collect gold, diamonds and other precious items.
+Dredging is also done to collect gold, diamonds, and other precious items.